dburriss/UiMatic/README.md

 * `IDropDownSelect` - to represent dropdowns with a single select option
 * `IMultiSelect` - to represent dropdowns with a multiple select option
 * `IElement` - a general purpose element you want represented in your model

+## Selectors
+The selector attribute allows you to select an element based on id, name, css style, or xpath.

+In the Google homepage example we saw an example of a name selector `[Selector(name: "q")]` placed on the search box.
+Simply placing the `SelectorAttribute` on the property representing the element on the UI being tested will bind it using the chosen selection criteria.